-- 7.1.1 The PAB will consider offering a Sit for an uncapped mark in accordance with the weighting of the accepted exceptional circumstances.
-A Sit is an opportunity to take the resit mode weighted in proportion with the accepted exceptional circumstances, to be taken in the next summer vacation assessment period.
+- 7.1.1 The PAB will consider offering a Sit for an uncapped mark in accordance with the weighting of the accepted extenuating circumstances.
+A Sit is an opportunity to take the resit mode weighted in proportion with the accepted extenuating circumstances, to be taken in the next summer vacation assessment period.
 Students who have missed or failed an assessment (or component) will be given a Sit opportunity for all assessments with accepted and evidenced extenuating circumstances.
 No setting aside of missed, failed or impaired assessments, or components of assessment, will be permitted.
 The PAB may consider that due to the extent of the missed, failed or impaired assessments across the stage that it is more appropriate to offer a repeat stage to be undertaken instead.
 In cases where the assessment has been passed and extenuating circumstances accepted, an optional Sit of the assessment (or component covered by the extenuating circumstances) will be provided by the PAB only if there is evidence of impact on the assessment.
 Normally this is automatically set at 2% or more below the stage mean for the individual student.
+A student may appeal to take a resit where they have passed with accepted extenuating circumstances if they can demonstrate a negative impact on the passed assessment.
 In all cases the PAB must ensure that the academic standards of the award, or decision to progress a student, are upheld in accordance with the University's assessment principles and academic framework. - 7.1.2 Where a Sit is taken for the full weighting of the module assessment the marks achieved at the first attempt will be removed from the student record and will be replaced with the mark achieved at the Sit, even where this is lower than the original mark achieved.
 Equally, where a claim is accepted in relation to a component of the module assessment and the Sit offered is taken, the marks achieved at the first attempt on this component will be removed from the student record and will be replaced with the mark achieved at the Sit.
 Marks achieved for a Sit on a component of the module assessment will be conflated with any existing marks achieved for any non-mitigated assessment components and with any marks achieved where extenuating circumstances were not accepted.
 In cases where the Sit offered is not taken, the original mark achieved will stand for progression and award. - 7.1.3 Where a student submits a claim against a Sit in the summer vacation assessment period, and this is accepted, the PAB may consider allowing the student to trail the further Sit into the next stage (provided that the criteria are met and that a maximum of 20 credits are trailed).
 Alternatively the PAB may require the student to temporarily withdraw and Sit up to a maximum of 60 credits prior to being considered by the PAB for progression or award, or to repeat the stage/term.
 In all cases the PAB must consider the academic performance overall and offer further retrieval opportunities where there is evidence on the marks array that the student is able to achieve the degree aims within the maximum period of registration.
 This means that the PAB must review a previous decision in cases where a Sit/resit opportunity has not been taken and there is an accepted claim and may determine that no further assessment opportunities are given.